robinschuere/archive/Architecture/branching/environments.md

 |master|production|necessary for having a production environment
 |master|pre-production|necessary when having an environment that resembles the latest release
 |master_[release_version]|production|necessary for having a production environment

+This also presents us with some disadvantages

+- Upgrading a branch must always happen under a strict form of communication.
+- strict merge strategies per branch
+- More repositories
+- More costs